drj11/cv/README.md

 ## Employment ##

-My job titles ranged around Software Engineering at ScraperWiki Limited, Ravenbrook Limited, Zoonami Limited, Autonomy, Harlequin Limited, over a period of slightly more than 18 years.
+I am a software engineer; I've had various job titles over a period of more than 20 years:

+- Scraperwiki Limited, First Engineer
+- Ravenbrook Limited, Consultant
+- Zoonami Limited, Senior Zoon
+- Autonomy plc, Senior Engineer
+- Harlequin Limited, Senior Engineer

 Details are in [employment.md](employment.md) file.

 In 2010, I founded the non-profit [Climate Code Foundation](http://climatecode.org) and continue to be a director (which is a "zero hours" obligation).